Irregular periods are a reality for many women around you. If you also happen to suffer from it, you are not alone.

-Irregular periods is a reality for many women around you.
-If you also happen to suffer from it, you are not alone.
-It is not a sign of any health problem in most cases.
-You can get it treated from your gynecologist.
-This article will give you more information about what irregular periods are, their causes, symptoms, treatments and home remedies.
+This article will give you more information about what irregular periods are, their causes, symptoms, treatments, and home remedies.
 Make sure to follow along.

 As the name suggests, the irregularity in women’s periods in terms of timing is being referred to here.
-In order to learn why they become irregular, lets first look at menstruation and menstrual cycle.
+In order to learn why they become irregular, let’s first look at menstruation and the menstrual cycle.
 This cycle follows a pattern and any irregularity in it can cause irregular periods.

-In case of no pregnancy, the lining of uterus starts to shed and blood and tissue lining leave your body in the form of periods.
-In case of conception, the uterus retains its thick walls to support foetus throughout pregnancy.
+In case of no pregnancy, the lining of the uterus starts to shed and blood and tissue lining leave your body in the form of periods.
+In the case of conception, the uterus retains its thick walls to support the fetus throughout pregnancy.

 In case your cycle gets extremely irregular i.e. when you see irregularity in the timing of your periods like if you experience periods before 21 days into your cycle or after 38 days of your cycle then these are what you call irregular periods, also called oligomenorrhea.